 - Certifying and promoting products from sustainable agriculture and farming to promote the preservation of pristine habitats.

 - Launching a Change.org petition.

-- Organize and attend various seminars, symposiums, conferences, etc. to inform the local communities about threatened primate species and their role in data collection and vigilance against illegal trading of these species.
+- Organize and attend seminars, symposiums, conferences to inform the local communities and wider public about threatened primate species and their role in data collection and vigilance against illegal trading.